Fifty Shades Freed (film): Plot

 The suspicious bank manager calls Christian.
-He thinks Ana is leaving him but then notices Mia's unknown whereabouts and Ana's sudden large cash withdrawal coincide with Hyde's recent release.
+He thinks Ana is leaving him, but then discovers that Mia being missing and Ana's sudden large cash withdrawal coincide with Hyde's recent release.
 Hyde instructs Ana to get into a car parked nearby and hand over her phone to the driver.
 She tricks Hyde by taking the bank manager's phone and slipping hers into the bag of money.
 She exits the back entrance to discover that the driver and Jack's accomplice is her co-worker, Liz.

 At the drop-off site, a psychotic and vengeful Hyde attacks her, kicking her abdomen.
 Liz tries to stop him as Ana pulls out the revolver and shoots him in the leg.
 Christian and his security team, who tracked Ana's phone, arrive with the police who apprehend Hyde and Liz.
 Ana blacks out as she hears Christian's voice.

 She wakes up three days later in the hospital with Christian at her side.
 Though angry at her recklessness and still anxious about fatherhood, he realizes how important their baby is to her, and they reconcile.
-Christian's adoptive mother, Grace, assures him that Ana will not leave him.
+Christian's adoptive mother Grace assures him that Ana will not leave him.
 She returns home the next day.

 Christian's private investigator, Welch, has left a report showing that Christian and Hyde had shared the same foster family, though Christian seems to have no memory of this.
 Hyde was envious of Christian being adopted by the wealthy Grey family instead of him.
-Hyde also blackmailed Liz with a sex tape into being his accomplice.
+He had also blackmailed Liz with a sex tape into being his accomplice.

 Christian and Ana find out where his birth mother is buried.
 They visit her grave, and he lays flowers on it.
 Ana reflects on her whole journey with Christian and how they fell in love.
-Ana then goes to the red room and invites Christian to join her, where Christian delivers the dialogue "You're topping from the bottom, Mrs. Grey.
+She then goes to the red room and invites him to join her, where Christian delivers the dialogue "You're topping from the bottom, Mrs. Grey.
 But I can live with that."

 The final scene is years later with Ana and Christian at their house by the lake with their son, Teddy.
 Ana is already pregnant with their second child.